 than fifty (50%) percent of the total lot area.

-90606 Dwelling Standards:
+90606 Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)”,

 Every one-story single family detached dwelling hereafter erected or altered shall have a building area of not less than One thousand (1,000) square feet.